dhamano/Canvas_Game/README.md

 # Intro to Games with Vanilla JS

-This is a small project to follow along a tutorial on an intro to JS games.
+This is a small follow along project tutorial.
 I took the liberty of not following the tutorial exactly and figuring some things out for myself.

-There are bugs galore but was an interesting introduction.
+There are bugs galore but it was an interesting introduction.
 The purpose of doing this was to stretch myself and to have a better idea of what is going on under-the-hood before I dipped into gaming libraries.